-One of the topics that comes up the most among Ninja Writers is the question of how much fiction writers earn.
-It’s a tough one to answer, because there are so many fiction writers and they run the gamut from zero to richer than the Queen of England.
+The question of how much a fiction writer earns is a tough one to answer, because there are so many fiction writers and they run the gamut from zero to richer than the Queen of England.

 Remember sixth grade math?
 Average is found by adding up what every fiction writer earns in a year and then dividing the answer by the total number fiction writers.